 Regularly contribute to your portfolio

 The most powerful word in investing is compounding.
-Investing in your new stock portfolio should not be a one-time capital injection, more like a regular contribution.
+Investing in your new stock portfolio should not be a one-time capital injection but more like a regular contribution.
 A regular contribution to your portfolio will compound over time to yield rich results 20 or 30 years from now.
-Even if you can only afford $200 per month, always add to your portfolio.
+Always add to your portfolio even if you can only afford $200 monthly.

 2. Decide how to manage your portfolio

 Before you create your portfolio, it is important to decide how you will manage it.
-You might want to manage your portfolio yourself through a broker to have maximum control or decide to use an automated advisor to manage trading, portfolio construction, and tax loss harvesting.
+To have maximum control, you might want to manage your portfolio through a broker or use an automated advisor to manage trading, portfolio construction, and tax loss harvesting.
 The final option is to use a financial advisor.

 How to Manage Your Portfolio | Pros | Cons | Costs |